California man finds stolen car using an Apple Airtag

 The other vehicle he was referring to was Obando’s wife's car where the man found the key fob to his car.

-After confronting the man, Obando said he found the suspect's wallet with his driver's license inside.
+After confronting the man, Obando said he found the man's wallet with his driver's license inside.
 When he checked the address on the license, Obando discovered it was a neighbor.

 “We looked up his address and sadly it’s really not far from where we live.
 That is scary,” Obando said.